-WFP provides assistance to people living with HIV and TB through the Food by Prescription programme.
+- WFP provides assistance to people living with HIV and TB through the Food by Prescription programme.
 WFP and the Government aim to improve treatment and recovery outcomes by mainstreaming nutrition into HIV and TB support services.
-The programme offers nutrition assessments, counselling and support services to malnourished clients receiving antiretroviral therapy (ART), treatment for TB, or the prevention of mother to child transmission (PMTCT) services, as well as support to their families through a monthly household ration.

-Due to lack of funds, the project has been halted indefinitely leaving 24,000 people without vital support, including 4,000 clients who receive specific nutritional support needed to sustain treatment.
-The project previously received funding from the Global Fund through the Government of Eswatini.
+The programme offers nutrition assessments, counselling and support services to malnourished clients receiving antiretroviral therapy (ART), treatment for TB, or the prevention of mother to child transmission (PMTCT) services, as well as support to their families through a monthly household ration. - Due to lack of funds, the project has been halted indefinitely leaving about 24,000 people without vital support, including 4,000 clients who receive specific nutritional support needed to rehabilitate malnutrition sustain treatment.
+The project previously received funding from the Global Fund through the Government of Eswatini. - WFP is further supporting the Ministry of Health in its evidence generation agenda to assess the impact of nutrition on HIV and TB treatment outcomes with a view to support advocacy efforts of investment in nutrition.